 - Navy College Program or 877-838-1659

-- Air Force Education Programs or 240-612-4016
+- Air Force Education Programs

-- Coast Guard Institute or 405-954-1028
+- Coast Guard Voluntary Education

-- Defense Activity for Non-Traditional Education Support
+- Defense Activity for Non-Traditional Education Support, or DANTES

-Step two: Choose a college
+Step 2: Choose a college

 Deciding which college to attend is much easier when you have the right information.
-As a service member, you have access to useful resources such as the College Navigator, a free online tool from the National Center for Education Statistics.
-The College Navigator provides information on more than 7,000 postsecondary education institutions, so you can compare schools’ tuition, financial aid, accreditation information, graduation and retention rates and more.
+As a service member, you have access to useful resources such as College Navigator, a free online tool from the National Center for Education Statistics.
+College Navigator provides information on more than 7,000 postsecondary education institutions so you can compare schools’ tuition, financial aid, accreditation information, graduation and retention rates and more.

 TA DECIDE is another helpful tool for comparing schools and programs.
 Designed for participants of the Department of Defense Military Tuition Assistance Program, it provides education costs and outcomes, as well as information about other military students who are participating in the tuition assistance program.

-Step three: Take your college admission exams
+Step 3: Take your college admission exams

 The tests you endured in combat can count just as much as quizzes in a classroom.
 The Joint Services Transcript converts your military experience into civilian college credit, providing documented evidence to colleges and universities of professional military education, training and occupation experiences.
 The Joint Services Transcript is a collaborative transcript program that replaces previous transcript programs, making it easier for colleges to read and recommend credits.

-Step five: Understand your financing options
+Step 5: Understand your financing options

 - Military tuition assistance — provided by each service branch, offering up to $4,500 of assistance per fiscal year